FaisalManiyar/Data_Analysis_Dashboard_PBI/README.md

 ## Final Conclusion
 The dashboard consolidates critical KPIs into a unified view, delivering actionable insights that empower sales and marketing teams to optimize lead generation and platform usage strategies effectively.
 This comprehensive summary enables data-driven decision-making, driving improved performance and strategic growth across the organization.
-- Upstox and Groww are top competitor platforms.